jonradoff/gptnews/README.md

 pip install Flask feedparser beautifulsoup4 requests openai transformers

+2) Find this line in app.py:

+openai.api_key = "PUT YOUR KEY HERE"

+...replace the key with your own OpenAI API secret key.

-2) run the script:
+3) run the script:

 python3 app.py

-3) connect to your local machine via your webbrowser -- by default this will be http://127.0.0.1:5000/
+4) connect to your local machine via your webbrowser -- by default this will be http://127.0.0.1:5000/

 Have fun!
 Find me here: